holixon/axon-gateway-extension/README.md

 If you want to build the extension locally, you need to check it out from GiHub and run the following command:

     ./mvnw clean install

-### Producing JavaDocs and Sources archive

-Please execute the following command line if you are interested in producing KDoc and Source archives:

-    ./mvnw clean install -Pdocs-and-sources

-### Collecting code coverage data

-If you are interested in test code coverage, please run the following command:

-    ./mvnw clean install -Pcoverage

 ### Building example project